andreaswilli/notes/computer_systems/problems.typ

 The function will be incorrect for $y = "TMin"_omega$.
-This is because the two's complement representation is not symmetric. $-y = -"TMin"_omega = "TMin"_omega$ causes and overflow possibly resulting in an incorrect return value.
+This is because the two's complement representation is not symmetric. $-y = -"TMin"_omega = "TMin"_omega$ causes an overflow possibly resulting in an incorrect return value.